dynatrace-oss/opentelemetry-metric-go/README.md

 Due to implementation details of the Go runtime and the OneAgent, it is currently not possible to read metadata on Unix/Linux systems, therefore OneAgent enrichment for Go only functions on Windows hosts at this time.

+## Non-string Attributes

+Any non-string attributes will be dropped.
+If you need these attributes, please cast them to strings.